PalladioSimulator/Palladio-Supporting-EMFProfilesEditor/README.md

 ## Documentation
 For comprehensive documentation, please visit our [wiki page](https://sdqweb.ipd.kit.edu/wiki/EMF_Profile_Definition).

+### Workaround for missing profile application in edtiors
+If applications do not become visible in the editor, please try [this](https://github.com/PalladioSimulator/Palladio-Addons-DataFlowConfidentiality-Analysis/issues/35#issuecomment-1378762708)

 ## Support
 For support
 * visit our [issue tracking system](https://palladio-simulator.com/jira)